 - When was the study done?

-Peer-reviewed circles consider five years old to be the limit to consider work current.
+Peer-reviewed circles consider five years old to be the cut-off age for work that is current.

 - Where was the study done?